 Join us for our EMPE Colloquium, September 25, 2015 - 10:00AM - 2:00PM

-Full-time students are admitted to the EMPE program based on their high school Grade Point Average (GPA of 3.0 or greater on a 4.0 scale) or a minimum standardized test score (ACT Composite Score of 21 or greater, or a SAT Combined Score of 1550 or greater).
-Business students who choose to minor in EMPE, should follow the prerequisite, academic sequencing, and other standards provided in the course descriptions and syllabi detailed in the current OVU Academic Catalog.
-Curriculum for the program was developed with careful consideration to an energy industry undergraduate validated competency model.
+Students are admitted to the EMPE program based on their high school Grade Point Average (GPA of 3.0 or greater on a 4.0 scale) or a minimum standardized test score (ACT Composite Score of 21 or greater, or a SAT Combined Score of 1550 or greater).

 View a sample 4 year curriculum for this program

-A key part of this curriculum is a tri-part 3 academic credit hour internship, where each summer session will obligate the student to take 1 academic credit hour of internship:
+A key part of the EMPE curriculum is a three-part (total 3 academic credit hours) internship, where each summer the student to participates in an internship:

 Individuals who selected the minor concentration are required to take a 1-summer, 3-credit internship course.

 A business minor in Energy Management & Production Engineering (EMPE) is available to OVU full-time students who major in any of the other majors in the College of Business.
-They must qualify with a High School GPA of 3.0 or greater on a 4.0 scale, or an ACT of 21 or greater composite score, or an SAT of 1550 or greater combines score, or an overall college GPA of at least 3.0 in all courses taken at the postsecondary (College) level, OR permission of the Chairman of the EMPE program.
-Since there is a requirement for a 3-credit summer internship, students must full-time register for two consecutive semesters after the summer in which they take their internship to qualify for the minor in EMPE.
-An EMPE application must be completed and submitted to the Chairman of the EMPE program, before a student may be admitted to take any EMPE course.
-The EMPE business minor is composed of 20 credit hours of EMPE courses plus a 3-credit summer internship.
+They must qualify with a High School GPA of 3.0 or greater on a 4.0 scale, or an ACT of 21 or greater composite score, or an SAT of 1550 or greater combines score, or an overall college GPA of at least 3.0 in all courses taken at the postsecondary (College) level, OR permission of the EMPE Program Director.
+An EMPE application must be completed and submitted before a student may be admitted to take any EMPE course.
+The EMPE business minor is composed of 20 credit hours of EMPE courses plus the 3-credit summer internship.